alvarosantamariagomez/sari/www/about.md

 The changelog is available [here](./changelog.md) (only available from the online help).

-Current SARI version: *enero 2023*  --  "I know Kung Fu"
+Current SARI version: *febrero 2023*  --  "You will ride eternal, shiny and chrome!"

 -----------------